lin-at/aDNA-workshop-phylogenetics/README.md

 ```-o``` output file name

+According to jModeltest2, the best fit model is xxx.

 # Building a Maximum-Likelihood phylgenetic tree with IQTREE
 There are many different programs you can use to build a ML tree.
 One very flexible ML-based method is <a href="http://www.iqtree.org/">IQTREE</a>.
 IQTREE is great, has extensive documentation, and also integrates model selection with a wide variety of different models, so you don't have to use a separate model tester.